ENTER Conference 2025:

 Conference Theme

 To dovetail with ENTER Mental Health’s research theme for 2024 and 2025 and following on from our conference in Warsaw, the overarching theme for the Conference was ‘Trauma, the workforce and the workplace: Implementing trauma informed approaches in mental health’.
-The following papers were presented at the conference (where possible links to the papers will be provided - please check for updates):
+The following papers were presented at the conference (where possible links to the papers are provided.

 Keynote Papers: